I Didn’t Expect That 15 Years Ago

 In our society, there are many unhealthy ways to deal with failure.
 We discount the importance of the thing we failed at (“oh, I didn’t care about it anyway”).
 We blame other people.
 We say we’re “never lucky”.

-In the short time, these ways of dealing with failures may feel good, but probably we won’t learn from our mistakes in this way.
+In a short time, these ways of dealing with failures may feel good, but probably we won’t learn from our mistakes in this way.

-And even worse, we might avoid to do the things we could fail at.
+And even worse, we might avoid doing the things we could fail at.

 … quitting your job to start your passion business

 … moving to another country on your own

 … starting a new fitness routine

 because it’s so painful to try so hard and to fail.

 Learning the violin helps you to see that there is no success without failure.

 It teaches you that failure is the only way to get better.